-of the Columbia River with native species to further filter.
-A new park should be developed west of the highway on the Columbia River.
+areas of shallow water habitat surrounding the Island are protected.
+This shallow water habitat, including beaches, of the Columbia River with native species to further filter A new park should be developed west of the highway on the Columbia River.
 This new park should be designed species.
 Riparian areas should be protected from further in a way to provide for a diversity of unstructured and structured recreational opportunities for both residents and visitors to the island.
 To enhance the parks potential recreational spectrum and to limit some of the costs. consideration should also be given to the establishment of a restaurant/café or similar visitor-related commercial enterprise that makes the park active year round.
 The